athomasq/athomasq.github.io/navigation/blog.md

 - Don't build a "solution looking for a problem"
 - Don't fool yourself about your product, company, growth, or market
 - Don't avoid, deny or ignore problems
-- Every decision has tradeoffs; bias towards speed and learning
+- Every decision has tradeoffs; always bias towards speed and learning
 - Brand, reputation, trust are precious, hard to build, and easy to lose
+- Don't worry too much about the competition

 **5. Finances**
 - Revenue solves all problems, and should be your highest priority